Sampling recovery in Bochner spaces and applications to parametric PDEs: Introduction and main results

 \section{Introduction and main results}

 In Computational Uncertainty Quantification, the problem of efficient approximation for parametric PDEs with random inputs is of great interest and significant progress was achieved in recent years.
 The number of works on this topic is too large to mention all of them.
+We refer the reader to \cite{Adcock2022,CoDe15a,DNSZ2023,GWZ2014,SG2011} for surveys and further references on various aspects on it.

+{The principal distinction among numerical methods for parametric PDEs is whether they are non-intrusive or intrusive.
+Non-intrusive methods use an existing solver (exact or approximate) for the PDE, enabling deployment even when the solver is treated as a black box.
+Intrusive methods, by contrast, incorporate the explicit PDE formulation into the approximation process, demanding complete knowledge of the parametric PDE model.
+For a detailed comment, see, e.g., \cite[Section 1.6]{CoDe15a}.}

-We refer the reader to the works \cite{Adcock2022,CoDe15a,DNSZ2023,GWZ2014,SG2011} for surveys and bibliography on various aspects on it.
-We are interested in the problem of linear semi-discrete (non-intrusive) collocation approximation of solutions $u(\by)$ to $\by$-parametric PDEs and the corresponding convergence rate based on a finite number of particular solvers $u(\by_1),..., u(\by_n)$ for $\by_1,..., \by_n$ from a domain $U$.
-We do not consider fully discrete (multilevel) collocation approximations which simultaneously treat an approximation discretization on both spatial and parametric domains.
-The reader can consult \cite{Dung21,DNSZ2023} for survey and bibliography in this direction.
-In the present paper we focus on parametric elliptic PDEs with \emph{log-normal} random diffusion coefficients and also consider these equations with affine random diffusion coefficients.
-The problem of adaptive nonlinear semi-discrete collocation approximation for parametric PDEs was investigated in \cite{CCS15,CoDe15a,ABDM2024,CCMNT2015,CCS13}, and of linear semi-discrete collocation approximation in \cite{ADM2024,BNT2007,Dung19,Dung21,DD-Erratum23, EST18,MNST2014,NTW2008,NTW2008a,DNSZ2023,ZDS19,ZS20}.
+We are interested in the problem of linear semi-discrete {non-intrusive} approximation of solutions $u(\by)$ to parametric PDEs and the corresponding convergence rate based on a finite number of particular solvers $u(\by_1),..., u(\by_n)$ for $\by_1,..., \by_n$ from a domain $\UUi$, where $\UUi$ usually is the infinite-dimensional domain $\IIi := [-1,1]^\infty$ or $\RRi$.
+We do not consider fully discrete {(multilevel) approximations} which simultaneously treat a discretization on both spatial and parametric domains.
+The reader can consult \cite{Dung21,DNSZ2023} for surveys and further references in this direction.
+In the present paper, we focus on parametric elliptic and parabolic PDEs with log-normal or affine random diffusion coefficients.
+Related problems of adaptive nonlinear semi-discrete approximation for parametric PDEs were investigated in \cite{CCS15,CoDe15a,ABDM2024,CCMNT2015,CCS13}, and of linear semi-discrete approximation in \cite{ADM2024,BNT2007,Dung19,Dung21,DD-Erratum23, EST18,MNST2014,NTW2008,NTW2008a,DNSZ2023,ZDS19,ZS20}.